 An energy price cap won’t automatically lower your bills.
 The cap applies to the charges for each unit of energy, as well as a maximum charge per day for standing charges.
 The price cap is reviewed every six months and rises or falls depending on Ofgem calculations and market rates.

 Price cap levels are set by Ofgem in February and August each year, taking effect a few months later.
-On 1 April 2021, the price cap will rise by £96 due to higher wholesale costs.

 The cap will fluctuate according to wholesale market conditions.
 When energy prices go down, caps fall accordingly.
 When wholesale prices go up, the price cap will too – current market conditions suggest the cap will probably rise when it’s next announced in February 2021.